Innovative Therapeutic Areas

 Toggle Expand/ Collapse

-Researchers study biological, genetic, and environmental factors to better understand how these conditions develop and vary across individuals.
+Researchers explore biological, genetic, and environmental factors to understand how these conditions develop and why they differ from person to person.

 Where does Teva conduct its neuroscience research?

 Teva’s neuroscience research is supported by multidisciplinary teams across global R&D hubs in the United States, Israel, India, Croatia, the United Kingdom, and Australia.
+Teva’s neuroscience research is supported by multidisciplinary teams across global R&D hubs.

 How is Teva’s neuroscience research supported globally?